BoschSmartHome/bosch-shc-api-docs/postman/README.md

 To get started with the Postman Collection you need the following:

+- Postman Collection and Environment downloaded to a local directory
 - The IP address of your Smart Home Controller (SHC)
-- Postman Collection and Environment downloaded to a local directory
-- A generated 2048 bit self signed certificate and the key to that certificate
+- A generated 2048 bit self signed certificate and the key to that certificate.
+Using openssl a key pair can be generated with: `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout shc-key.pem -out shc-cert.pem`

 ## Import the collection, the environment, the certificate and the key into Postman
 1. Start by importing the downloaded Postman Collection and Environment via the **Import** button of Postman.